Since the start of widespread vaccinations in the United States, cases of once

 as a liquid during standard vaccination visits — RotaTeq at ages 2 months, 4

-months, and 6 months, and Rotarix at ages 2 months and 4 months.
-Your doctor will
+months, and 6 months, or Rotarix at ages 2 months and 4 months.
+Your doctor will have

 Do vaccines cause SIDS, multiple sclerosis, or other problems?